jdoleary/Spellmasons/docs/TasksCurrent.md

 ## More content
 - Upgradable spells like hurt2
-- Spells that move units around
-- Spell that summons blocker
 - Disincentivise hiding and casting
     - Maybe a spawn crystal that if you don't kill it, it'll spawn a bunch of bad guys
 - An enemy that consumes allies to get stronger